PajoHack/battleship/README.md

 ## Features

 - The title "battleship" is displayed when the game is run.
-- A legend is also displayed to show the user what each charachter represents.
+- A legend is also displayed to show the user what each character represents.
 - An input asking the user for their name is also displayed.

 ![On game start](documentation/on_game_start.png)